MethodicalAcceleratorDesign/MAD-NG/docs/source/mtable.rst

 	 A *boolean* compared to the rows selection stored in column ``'is_selected'``.

 **pattern**
-	 A *string* interpreted as a pattern to match the *string* in the reference column, which must exist, using ``string.match`` from the standard library, see `Lua 5.2 Reference Manual <http://github.com/MethodicalAcceleratorDesign/MADdocs/blob/master/lua52-refman-madng.pdf>`_ §6.4 for details.
+	 A *string* interpreted as a pattern to match the *string* in the reference column, which must exist, using ``string.match`` from the standard library, see `Lua 5.2 <http://github.com/MethodicalAcceleratorDesign/MADdocs/blob/master/lua52-refman-madng.pdf>`_ §6.4 for details.
 If the reference column does not exist, it can be built using the method.

 **list**
 	 An *iterable* interpreted as a *list* used to build a *set* and select the rows by their name, i.e. the built predicate will use ``tbl[row.name]`` as a *logical*, meaning that column ``name`` must exists.
 An alternate column name can be provided through the key ``colname``, i.e. used as ``tbl[row[colname]]``.
 If the *iterable* is a single item, e.g. a *string*, it will be converted first to a *list*.